 I ordered the peppers and sausage under the “diner classic menu”.
 The classic came with soup or salad.
 I chose the Matzah Ball soup.
 I don’t have Matzah Ball soup a lot but I was craving it.
 For those who are unfamiliar, Matzah Ball soup is just a big ball of dough in broth.

 We wanted to split a couple of different desserts.
 I had my eye on the rainbow cake.
 After getting rainbow cake at the Stateline diner, I get it at every diner I go too.
 The frosting was a cream cheese frosting which is my absolute favorite.
 To me, the frosting of most cakes is always the best part.
 I had most of the rainbow cake because I liked it the best.

 We also tried the Mouse Mousse cake.
 It was a thick and dense layer of chocolate cake with frosting in the shape of a mouse.
 This cake was lighter and the chocolate was extremely rich.
 The frosting was whipped and most of the inside was a mousse consistency versus cake.
 It was good as well but my favorite was the rainbow cake.

-For my entrée, coffee and both desserts it was $25.00.
+At the Seville Diner, my entrée, coffee and both desserts it was $25.00.
 For the amount of food and how filling it was, it wasn’t bad.